Avidian Gold (CVE:AVG) Shares Down 25%

 Avidian Gold Corp.
-(CVE:AVG – Get Free Report)’s share price fell 25% during trading on Thursday .
-The stock traded as low as C$0.02 and last traded at C$0.02.
-547,690 shares changed hands during mid-day trading, an increase of 209% from the average session volume of 176,994 shares.
+(CVE:AVG – Get Free Report)’s stock price was down 25% during trading on Wednesday .
+The company traded as low as C$0.01 and last traded at C$0.02.
+Approximately 76,000 shares traded hands during trading, a decline of 62% from the average daily volume of 197,538 shares.
 The stock had previously closed at C$0.02.

 Avidian Gold Company Profile